justinnhli/website/src/posts/2012-11/generative-protection-aka-graduate-school-in-midsight.md

-episode from 2004-01-16 in my journal, when someone asked me how I did in my chemistry exam and it was better than the scores they've heard so far, I wrote, "I knew, and I kind of felt sorry, like survivor's guilt, since every did so poorly but I was unscathed."
+episode from 2004-01-16 in my journal, when someone asked me how I did in my chemistry exam and it was better than the scores they've heard so far, I wrote, "I knew, and I kind of felt sorry, like survivor's guilt, since everyone did so poorly but I was unscathed."
 This feeling was touched on in an earlier [blog post about grad school](http://justinnhli.com/posts/2009/11/challenges.html).
 A month later, a friend asked me why I think I'm not good at taking compliments,